 Cardano aims to create a platform for decentralised applications and smart contracts that can be processed with a technique called formal verification.
 This allows logical proof of the correctness of code and smart contracts, for those applications where value is high and security is paramount.
 Cardano combines this with an innovative layered approach that separates accounting of value from all other smart contract and computation activity.
 This means functionality can be added to smart contract capabilities without changing the protocol responsible for the cryptocurrency.

-Cardano is run in part by the Cardano Foundation, a Swiss non-profit that is seeks enterprise partnerships and works with regulatory bodies.
+Cardano is run in part by the Cardano Foundation, a Swiss non-profit that seeks enterprise partnerships and works with regulatory bodies.
 However, a company named Emurgo has been formed just to help businesses integrated Cardano into their business.
 Another company named IOHK helps to design, build, and maintain the blockchain platform.
 Obviously, Cardano has a great deal of professional support behind it.

 XTRABYTES is a modular blockchain platform specifically designed to maximize security, scalability, and decentralization opportunities.
-It’s innovative Proof-of-Signature consensus method allows transactions to be processed very quickly and without the need for miners.
+It’s an innovative Proof-of-Signature consensus method allows transactions to be processed very quickly and without the need for miners.
 As such, it dramatically cuts down on the energy required to process a single transaction.

-Morever, XTRABYTES ensures a block signature rate of 100% (providing users with unparalleled security).
+Moreover, XTRABYTES ensures a block signature rate of 100% (providing users with unparalleled security).
 All of this is built on STATIC (Services Transactions and Trusted-in-Control) nodes, which handle the bulk of the consensus, security, and governance system.
 In order to run a node, an investor must hold at least 500,000 XBY.
 This requirement helps to ensure the platform’s overall security and functionality.

 In addition, the platform is code-agnostic (unlike ADA).
 This means that developers can create apps on the XTRABYTES blockchain in virtually any programming language desired.
 Having this flexibility will make it much easier for developers to quickly create apps; it should also encourage widespread adoption much more quickly as well.

 Finally, the XTRABYTES platform has a big advantage over Cardano: it source code is proprietary rather than open source.
-While some individuals don’t like this fact, having a patented source code effectively prevents the the code from being forked and ‘copycat’ blockchains from forming.
+While some individuals don’t like this fact, having a patented source code effectively prevents the code from being forked and ‘copycat’ blockchains from forming.
 This keeps the system more stable and functional in the long-term.

 Predictions Through 2018